Grants and funding available for voluntary and community sector organisations.

 Grants of £250 to £5,000 are available and are available to groups irrespective of faith.
 Please see the British Muslim COVID-19 Fund website for more information and how to apply.

 Grants are available to not-for-profit organisations that are working for the benefit of London inhabitants and which make London’s communities stronger, more resilient and thriving.

 The scheme aims to benefit people living in Greater London by tackling social and financial inequality, leading to stronger, more resilient communities where local people have more access to facilities and more involvement in the way their communities are run.

 Find out more about their grant schemes on the City Bridge Trust website.

-Apply online through Groundwork UK.
-The fund closes February 2021.
+Apply online through Groundwork UK website.

 Grants are available for UK registered charities working to help improve the quality of life for people and their communities in Greater London by targeting the disadvantaged and socially excluded in the fields of social welfare; education and young people; and textiles and heritage.